zatserkl/donation-analytics-project/README.md

                         write the row into output file

+# Python vesion

+I developed this code under Python 3.6.3:

+donation-analytics-project$ python --version
+Python 3.6.3 :: Anaconda custom (64-bit)

+The code seems to be runnable also under Python 2.7.14 (Anaconda) and Python 2.7.10 (macOS High Sierra).

 # Introduction
 You’re a data engineer working for political consultants whose clients are cash-strapped political candidates.
 They've asked for help analyzing loyalty trends in campaign contributions, namely identifying areas of repeat donors and calculating how much they're spending.